 In order to register your business in the Yukon, you will need to contact Corporate Affairs.

 - Companies Office – Business name registration and provincial incorporation (Manitoba)

-How do you register your business, and what do you need to know about provincial incorporation?
+Find out how to register your business and what you need to know about provincial incorporation.

 - Cooperatives Act in French only